ChaseJxyz/ChaseJxyz/README.md

 - Adult epic fantasy (dead trees) novel

-- A kingdom built by--but not for--humans rises from a radioactive disaster, the poisonous magic ushering in a revolution.
+- A kaiju destroys half the kingdom.
+A growing revolution between humans and their phoenix overlords threatens what's left

-- Editing/beta-reading in preparation for submissions
+- Preparing for submissions

 #### Ferric Oxide
 - Dark fantasy romance (TM/TM) (dead trees) novel

-- Trans monster hunter contracts lycanthropy—which is surprisngly gender-affirming—but has now turned into the hunted.
+- A trans monster hunter contracts lycanthropy—which is surprisingly gender-affirming—but now finds himself the hunted

 - Outlined, writing

 #### ```<Inspect>```

-- Paranormal mystery interactive web novel
+- Paranormal mystery interactive web novel slash HTML5 "game"

-- HTML5 "game"

 - True-crime fanatic is determined to clear the name of his childhood friend when he discovers he can alter evidence—and reality.